 Below we answer commonly-asked questions about the CSRS.™ You can always email us if you have additional questions.

 How much do the courses cost?

-Our courses cost $200/course when you register for all four courses ($800.00 total), or $210 to attend one course.
-Although we provide you with a wealth of materials provided by 4 highly-experienced faculty, the cost per course is extremely competitive with other national CEU courses.
+Our courses cost $200/course when you register for all four courses ($800.00 total).
+Although we provide you with a wealth of materials provided by 3 highly-experienced faculty, the cost per course is extremely competitive with other national CEU courses.

 Where have you hosted the courses previously?
 Where will you host courses in the future?